-At the time of writing, there’s a huge story about Sir Philip Green all over the media with claims of a cover up as Green applied gagging orders to a number of people who worked for him, ensuring their silence over allegations of sexual harassment, and racism.
+Claims of a cover-up were rife, as Green applied gagging orders to a number of people who worked for him, ensuring their silence over allegations of sexual harassment, and racism.

 What a gagging order is, how they are organised and what effect do they have?

 For example, if you were harassed by your boss, or, more commonly, if you are being unfairly dismissed.
-In exchange for money, you leave quietly and agree to not go to court or bring allegations to the public arena.
+In exchange for a financial payment, you leave quietly and agree to not go to court or bring allegations to the public arena.

 Why would an employee want to sign a gagging order?

 Wouldn’t you have a strong case if you’d been unfairly dismissed or sexually harassed?
 Why would you not want to go to court?
 Wouldn’t you get more money?
 Or does the settlement give you such a substantial amount more of money that it would be enough to purchase your silence?

 Generally, you won’t get more money in a settlement than in court, but what you will get is certainty.
 You’ll get money in the bank and you can move on.

 Whereas in court there is always the ‘litigation risk’, the chance that you could lose.
 Most sexual harassment or racism isn’t done in emails or in writing, therefore, it’s very hard to prove.